-- a.
+a.
 Critical Event or Incident Reporting and Management Process.
 Indicate whether the State operates Critical Event or Incident Reporting and Management Process that enables the State to collect information on sentinel events occurring in the waiver program.
+Select one:

+Yes.
+The State operates a Critical Event or Incident Reporting and Management Process (complete Items b

+through e)

-Select one: - Yes.
-The State operates a Critical Event or Incident Reporting and Management Process (complete Items b through e) - No. This Appendix does not apply (do not complete Items b through e) If the State does not operate a Critical Event or Incident Reporting and Management Process, describe the process that the State uses to elicit information on the health and welfare of individuals served through the program. - b.
+0 No. This Appendix does not apply (do not complete Items b through e) If the State does not operate a Critical Event or Incident Reporting and Management Process, describe the process that the State uses to elicit information on the health and welfare of individuals served through the program.

+^

+V

+b.
 State Critical Event or Incident Reporting Requirements.
 Specify the types of critical events or incidents (including alleged abuse, neglect and exploitation) that the State requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
 State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Critical Incident Reporting Requirements: DHS policy directs providers who have entered into Agreements with OHCA to provide waiver services as well as DHS/DDS staff to report critical and non-critical incidents involving the health and welfare of any person receiving DHS/DDS In-Home Support Services.
-Contract provider staff report critical and non-critical incidents electronically via the DHS/DDS Provider Reporting System.
-The DHS/DDS Case Manager is notified immediately when there is a critical incident.
-If the incident occurs outside regular working hours, the DHS/DDS Case Manager is notified the next working day.
-Critical incidents include: 1) suspected maltreatment (abuse, neglect, sexual abuse or sexual exploitation) of a member; 2) threatened or attempted suicide by a member; 3) death of a member; 4) an unplanned hospital admission of a member; 5) a medication event resulting in emergency medical treatment for a member; 6) law enforcement involvement in a situation concerning a member; 7) property loss of more than \$500.00; 8) a member is missing; and 9) a highly restrictive procedure is used with a member.
-In addition to the immediate notification requirement, the contract provider or DHS/DDS staff who witnessed or has knowledge of the incident completes an Incident Report.
-The service provider agency program coordination staff submit the incident report electronically to DDS.
+CRITICAL INCIDENT REPORTING REQUIREMENTS: DHS policy directs providers who have entered into Agreements and DHS/DDS staff to report injuries and behavioral or health-related incidents involving any person receiving DHS/DDS services or waiver funded services.
+Immediate notification of DHS/DDS is required when the following occurs: suspected abuse, neglect or exploitation of a member; threatened or attempted suicide by a member; death of a member; an unplanned hospital admission of a member; a medication event resulting in emergency medical treatment for a member; law enforcement involvement in a situation concerning a member; property loss of more than \$500 involving a member; a member who is missing; an unusual or significant incident involving a member that may attract media attention; and a highly restrictive procedure used on a member.
+The provider or DHS/DDS staff who witnessed or has knowledge of the incident completes an Incident Report within one business day of the event.
+The service provider agency program coordination staff submit the incident report electronically to DHS/DDS.